whosesmile/grunt-px2rem/README.md

 }).triggerHandler('resize');
 ```

+1.In browser, the smallest font-size is 6px, It means some times if you set the root too small, It maybe not work normally when the screen change too small.

 ###Important
 ---
 *background-size and background-position also will be convert to rem, but it's wrong, so in your files, you should use css-font relace css-sprite.*